-- insurance companies; - tax-exempt organizations (except to the limited extent discussed in "-Taxation of Tax-Exempt Stockholders" below); - financial institutions or broker-dealers; - non-U.S. individuals, and non-U.S. corporations (except to the limited extent discussed in "-Taxation of Non-U.S. Stockholders" below); - U.S. expatriates; - persons who mark-to-market our securities; - subchapter S corporations; - U.S. stockholders (as defined below) whose functional currency is not the U.S. dollar; - regulated investment companies and REITs; - trusts and estates (except to the extent discussed herein); - persons who receive our securities through the exercise of employee stock options or otherwise as compensation; - persons holding our securities as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment; - persons subject to the alternative minimum tax provisions of the Code; - · persons holding our securities through a partnership or similar pass-through entity; and - persons holding a 10% or more (by vote or value) beneficial interest in our stock.
+- insurance companies; - tax-exempt organizations (except to the limited extent discussed in "-Taxation of Tax-Exempt Stockholders" below); - financial institutions or broker-dealers: - non-U.S. individuals and non-U.S. corporations (except to the limited extent discussed in "-Taxation of Non-U.S. Stockholders" below); - U.S. expatriates; - persons who mark-to-market our securities; - subchapter S corporations; - U.S. stockholders (as defined below) whose functional currency is not the U.S. dollar; - regulated investment companies and REITs; - trusts and estates (except to the extent discussed herein); - persons who receive our securities through the exercise of employee stock options or otherwise as compensation; - persons holding our securities as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment; - persons subject to the alternative minimum tax provisions of the Code; - persons subject to special tax accounting rules as a result of their use of applicable financial statements (within the meaning of Section 451(b) (3) of the Code); - persons holding our securities through a partnership or similar pass-through entity; and - persons holding a 10% or more (by vote or value) beneficial interest in our stock.

-This summary assumes that our securities are held as a capital asset for U.S. federal income tax purposes, which generally means property held for investment.
+This summary assumes that our securities are held as capital assets for U.S. federal income tax purposes, which generally means property held for investment.

 The statements in this section are not intended to be, and should not be construed as, tax advice.
-The statements in this section are based on the Code, current, temporary and proposed U.S. Treasury regulations, the legislative history of the Code, current administrative interpretations and practices of the Internal Revenue Service (the "IRS"), and court decisions.
+The statements in this section and the opinion of Vinson & Elkins L.L.P. are based on the Code, current, temporary and proposed Treasury Regulations, the legislative history of the Code, current administrative interpretations and practices of the Internal Revenue Service (the "IRS"), and court decisions.
 The reference to IRS interpretations and practices includes the IRS practices and policies endorsed in private letter rulings, which are not binding on the IRS except with respect to the taxpayer that receives the ruling.
 In each case, these sources are relied upon as they exist on the date of this discussion.
-Future legislation, U.S. Treasury regulations, administrative interpretations and court decisions could change current law or adversely affect existing interpretations of current law on which the information in this section is based.
+Future legislation, Treasury Regulations, administrative interpretations and court decisions could change current law or adversely affect existing interpretations of current law on which the information in this section is based.
 Any such change could apply retroactively.
 We have not received any rulings from the IRS concerning our qualification as a REIT.
-Accordingly, even if there is no change in the applicable law, no assurance can be provided that the statements made in the following discussion, which do not bind the IRS or the courts, will not be challenged by the IRS or will be sustained by a court if so challenged.
+Accordingly, even if there is no change in applicable law, no assurance can be provided that the statements made in the following discussion, which do not bind the IRS or the courts, will not be challenged by the IRS or will be sustained by a court if so challenged.

 WE URGE YOU TO CONSULT YOUR TAX ADVISOR REGARDING THE SPECIFIC TAX CONSEQUENCES TO YOU OF THE PURCHASE, OWNERSHIP AND SALE OF OUR SECURITIES AND OF OUR ELECTION TO BE TAXED AS A REIT.
-SPECIFICALLY, YOU SHOULD CONSULT YOUR TAX ADVISOR REGARDING THE FEDERAL, STATE, LOCAL, FOREIGN AND OTHER TAX CONSEQUENCES OF SUCH PURCHASE, OWNERSHIP, SALE AND ELECTION, AND REGARDING POTENTIAL CHANGES IN APPLICABLE TAX LAWS.
+SPECIFICALLY, YOU SHOULD CONSULT YOUR TAX ADVISOR REGARDING THE U.S. FEDERAL, STATE, LOCAL, FOREIGN AND OTHER TAX CONSEQUENCES OF SUCH PURCHASE, OWNERSHIP, SALE AND ELECTION, AND REGARDING POTENTIAL CHANGES IN APPLICABLE TAX LAWS.